code4me/4me-app-builder-nodejs/README.md

 * `4me domain` The 4me domain to install the integration in, e.g. `4me.com`, `4me.qa` or `4me-demo.com`.
 * `4me account` The provider account, e.g. `wdc` in demo.
 * `service instance` The name of the service instance representing the integration engine, e.g. `Mainframe 1` in demo.
-* `client ID` The client ID of the Application in 4me used to update the configuration in the 4me provider account and at runtime by the engine to access data in that account.
+* `client ID` The client ID of the OAuth Application in 4me used to update the configuration in the 4me provider account and at runtime by the engine to access data in that account.
-* `application token` The secret token of the Application in 4me used to update the configuration in the 4me provider account and at runtime by the engine to access data in that account.
+* `application token` The secret token of the OAuth Application in 4me used to update the configuration in the 4me provider account and at runtime by the engine to access data in that account.
 * `AWS profile` The profile to be used to access AWS, should be defined in `~/.aws/config`, e.g. `default`.

 *Please note:* The usage of the same provider token for both app offering deployment and runtime of all integrations is